William J. Perry: Secretary of Defense

-Perry's boss as Undersecretary, Les Aspin, was not a good fit for the job and within a year tendered his resignation.
+Perry's boss as Deputy Secretary, Secretary Les Aspin, was not a good fit for the job and within a year tendered his resignation.
 Perry succeeded him after a two-month search.
 The same day of his confirmation hearing, Perry was confirmed by a unanimous (97-0) vote to become Defense Secretary.

 He entered office with broad national security experience, both in industry and government and with an understanding of the challenges that he faced.
 A hands-on manager, he paid attention both to internal operations in the Pentagon and to international security issues.
 He worked closely with his deputy secretaries (John M. Deutch, 1994–95, and John P. White, 1995–97), and he met regularly with the service secretaries, keeping them informed and seeking their advice on issues.
 He described his style as "management by walking around."

 Perry adopted "preventive defense" as his guide to national security policy in the post-Cold War world.
 During the Cold War the United States had relied on deterrence rather than prevention as the central principle of its security strategy.
 Perry outlined three basic tenets of a preventive strategy: keep threats from emerging; deter those that actually emerged; and if prevention and deterrence failed, defeat the threat with military force.
 In practical terms this strategy relied on threat reduction programs (reducing the nuclear complex of the former Soviet Union), counter-proliferation efforts, the NATO Partnership for Peace and expansion of the alliance, and the maintenance of military forces and weapon systems ready to fight if necessary.
 To carry out this strategy, Perry thought it necessary to maintain a modern, ready military force, capable of fighting two major regional wars at the same time.